Zamiell/stardew-valley/Min-Max_Guide.md

 ### Summer 3

 * Smelt Iridium Bars.
 Later on in the day when they are finished (around 2:30 PM), go to Clint and upgrade to the [Iridium Pickaxe](https://stardewvalleywiki.com/Axes).
 (If you need more money beyond just what the Iridium Bars provide, you can sell some gems directly to Clint.)

-* Craft + place [Tappers](https://stardewvalleywiki.com/Tapper) on the Oak trees scattered around your farm that you did not cut down.
+* Craft + place [Tappers](https://stardewvalleywiki.com/Tapper) on the [Oak Trees](https://stardewvalleywiki.com/Oak_Tree) scattered around your farm that you did not cut down.
-* Continue to plant acorns in a corner of the farm to build up an Oak tree forest.
+* Continue to plant [Acorns](https://stardewvalleywiki.com/Acorn) in a corner of the farm to build up an [Oak Tree](https://stardewvalleywiki.com/Oak_Tree) forest.
-* Do more Skull Cavern runs.
-We need to build up as much money as possible for the second batch of Starfruit Seeds.
-(If you make enough money, you can even plant more Starfruit on Summer 10 than you did on Summer 1.)
-* Additionally, we are going to need as much [Oak Resin](https://stardewvalleywiki.com/Oak_Resin) as possible for [Kegs](https://stardewvalleywiki.com/Keg).
+* We are going to need as much [Oak Resin](https://stardewvalleywiki.com/Oak_Resin) as possible for [Kegs](https://stardewvalleywiki.com/Keg).
 [Tree Fertilzier](https://stardewvalleywiki.com/Tree_Fertilizer) is extremely handy for growing our Oak tree forest very quickly, but we need level 7 foraging to craft it.
 The best way to level up foraging skill without actually wasting much in-game time is to craft and harvest [Summer Seeds](https://stardewvalleywiki.com/Summer_Seeds) (as opposed to chopping down trees or walking the relatively long distance to the [Secret Woods](https://stardewvalleywiki.com/Secret_Woods) to chop down stumps).
+* Thus, on days when you are not in the Skull Cavern (like today), you should:
-* Thus, on non-Skull Cavern days, look around the map for summer foragables so that you can craft at least 10-20 [Summer Seeds](https://stardewvalleywiki.com/Summer_Seeds).
+  * Look around the map for summer foragables so that you can craft at least 10-20 [Summer Seeds](https://stardewvalleywiki.com/Summer_Seeds).
 When the Summer Seeds are harvested, re-craft and re-plant as many Summer Seeds as possible (until you get to level 7 foraging).
-* Additionally, on non-Skull Cavern days, you should also chop down the 5 stumps in the [Secret Woods](https://stardewvalleywiki.com/Secret_Woods) to get both foraging XP and [Hardwood](https://stardewvalleywiki.com/Hardwood).
+  * Chop down the 5 stumps in the [Secret Woods](https://stardewvalleywiki.com/Secret_Woods) to get both foraging XP and [Hardwood](https://stardewvalleywiki.com/Hardwood).
 (You will need 100 Hardwood for the [Stable](https://stardewvalleywiki.com/Stable).)
   * As soon as you have 100 hardwood, you should purchase the Stable from Robin, which will make you waste less time on subsequent Secret Woods runs.
 (You need will need 150 hardwood for the second farmhouse upgrade.)

-### Summer 3

-* Ship enough items such that you will have 25,000g (for an [Iridium Pickaxe](https://stardewvalleywiki.com/Axes)) and enough money for some more [Deluxe Speed-Gro](https://stardewvalleywiki.com/Deluxe_Speed-Gro) (optional; see below).

-### Summer 4
+### Summer 4 & Beyond

-* Go to Clint and upgrade to the Iridium Pickaxe (25,000g).
-* This is the day you will need to buy additional [Deluxe Speed-Gro](https://stardewvalleywiki.com/Deluxe_Speed-Gro) from the Oasis if you plan on planting more Starfruit on your second crop than you did on your first crop.
+* Do more Skull Cavern runs.
+We need to build up as much money as possible for the second batch of Starfruit Seeds.

 ### Summer 9